Hush (1998 film): Plot

 Helen eventually gives birth to a healthy boy.
 She begs Martha to hand her the baby, but Martha ignores her, telling the baby she is his mother.
 Martha tries to inject a needle full of morphine in Helen's arm, but Helen knocks the syringe away.
-By the time Martha retrieves it, she hears Jackson's footsteps in the house.
-In a scramble, she quickly cleans up, meeting Jackson at the door with the newborn baby.
-She tells him to leave Helen alone, as he has no idea what she's been through.
+After retrieving it, Martha hears Jackson's footsteps in the house.
+She quickly cleans up, meeting Jackson at the door with the baby.
+She tells him to leave Helen alone, as he has no idea what she has been through.
 The two leave Helen asleep, and Martha gives the baby to Jackson.

-That night, Martha enters Helen's bedroom with the syringe, but she finds Jackson awake in a chair next to the bed.
-Despite his mother's insistence that he return to bed, he stays, thereby thwarting her plan.
-The next morning, Helen awakens to see Jackson with the baby.
-As Helen finally holds her child she tells Jackson to ask Martha to make breakfast for them.
+That night, Martha enters Helen's bedroom with the syringe, but finds Jackson awake in a chair next to the bed.
+Despite Martha's insistence that Jackson return to bed, he stays, thereby thwarting her plan.
+The next morning, Helen awakens near Jackson and the baby.
+Helen holds her child and tells Jackson to ask Martha to make breakfast for them.

-At breakfast, Helen enters the house with an object in her bag, which turns out to be the nail puller that killed Jack.
-She then proceeds to tell Jackson the whole truth about his father's death, revealing that Martha, not Jack, was the one having an affair with Robin Hayes, who was a male horse wrangler and not a woman as Jackson had been told by Martha.
-When Jack discovered the affair, he decided to leave Martha, who staged the 'accident' to get rid of him and tricked Jackson into believing that he was responsible for it in order to keep him under her thumb for the rest of his life.
-Helen also shows Jackson a vicious bruise from Martha's attempt to murder her so she could have him and their son to herself.
+At breakfast, Helen enters the house with the nail puller that killed Jack in her bag.
+She then proceeds to tell Jackson the truth about Jack's death, revealing that Martha was actually the one having an affair with Robin Hayes, who was a male horse wrangler and not a woman as Jackson had been told by Martha.
+Jack discovered the affair and decided to leave Martha, who staged the 'accident' to get rid of him and tricked Jackson into believing that he was responsible for it to control him for the rest of his life.
+Helen shows Jackson a bruise from Martha's attempt to murder her so she could have him and their son to herself.
 Martha denies everything and says that Helen cannot prove anything.
-However, Jackson by now has remembered that Martha was pulling nails off the shed on the day his father died, and thus has realized the truth of Helen's words.
-This causes Jackson to angrily disown Martha from their lives, sever all ties with her, and announce the sale of Kilronan and its contents.
-Enraged and unwilling to admit her own faults, Martha desperately attempts to persuade Jackson that Helen is coming between them out of jealousy, claiming that Helen wants to be her.
-Helen dismissively shuts Martha up by slapping her to the ground, and she and Jackson then leave the house with their baby in their arms, while a defeated Martha breaks down sobbing on the floor, her hopes permanently destroyed and forever dashed.

-In the final scene, the couple visit Alice before they leave for good, presenting her with her great-grandson.
+However, Jackson by now has remembered that Martha was pulling nails off the shed on the day Jack died, and thus realized the truth of Helen's words.
+Furious, Jackson disowns Martha from their lives, and announces the sale of Kilronan and its contents.
+Enraged, Martha attempts to persuade Jackson that Helen is coming between them out of jealousy, claiming that Helen wants to be her.
+Helen shuts Martha up by slapping her to the ground, and she and Jackson then leave the house with their baby, while a defeated Martha breaks down sobbing on the floor.
+The couple later visit Alice before they leave for good, presenting her with her great-grandson.

 Cast

+Production

+The film was made between April and June 1996, but test screening reactions were negative.
+Actors were brought back for re-shoots.
+The trailer contains many shots not seen in the finished film.